DOTONESIX/Umlaut/README.md

 # Umlaut

-Umlaut simplifies operational analytics for data teams.
+Umlaut simplifies model deployment and operational analytics for data teams.
 Centralize critical business logic and track all uses of that logic in a single location.
 Umlaut is built on top of [MLflow](https://bit.ly/3eHJsx3) and offers a simple Python class to assist with tracking and running models.
 Umlaut is designed to be used by data teams of all sizes and is a great tool for small teams without dedicated data scientists.

 ### Umlaut offers
 - simple commands to track and run models